igjese/cards/README.md

 Cheapest possible, since the whole idea is to do this solo.
 - Use GPT to create visuals.
 - Use Godot to develop a product.
+- Keep as close to Dominion formula as we can.

 ## Gameplay
 - Player starts with 10 cards in a deck, each hand is 5 cards